 1. What is the difference between segmented and turbo diamond blades?

-3. Can turbo diamond blades be used for dry cutting?
+7. Can segmented diamond blades be used for dry cutting?